 - The Battle of Okinawa, April-June, 1945: The Longest and Bloodiest Battle of World War II in the Pacific, and Japan's Defeat Directly Led to Her Surrender in August, 1945

 - Date: Tuesdays, January 14, 21, 28; February 4

 Member - $50

 One-time guest pass, Member or Non-member at the door - $20.

 About the Instructor

-Edward Shapiro, PhD, received a bachelor's degree in history from Georgetown University and a doctorale degree in history from Harvard University.
-Shapiro taught at the University of Maryland, St. John's University in Collegeville, Minnesota, and at Seton Hall University in South Orange, New Jersey.
-He retired from Seton Hall as a full professor and has authored several books, A Time for Healing: American Jews Since World War II (1992), We Are Many: Reflections on American Jewish History and Identity (2005), and Crown Heights: Blacks, Jews, and the Brooklyn Riot of 1991.
-He has also authored several hundred essays and book reviews.
-Dr. Shapiro has received many awards and grants, including from the American Philosophical Society, Oxford Center for Jewish Studies, and Lucius N. Littauer Foundation and has lectured on American and American Jewish history throughout the United States and in Europe and Israel.
+Edward Shapiro received a doctorate in history from Harvard University.
+His books include A Time for Healing: American Jews Since World War II (1992), We Are Many: Reflections on American Jewish History and Identity (2005), and Crown Heights: Blacks, Jews, and the Brooklyn Riot of 1991.
+Dr. Shapiro has received awards and grants from the American Philosophical Society, the Oxford Center for Jewish Studies, and Lucius N. Littauer Foundation and has lectured throughout the United States and in Europe and Israel.